The Taxpayer Bill of Rights

 State law provides taxpayer advocates who make sure your rights are protected.
 The Indiana Taxpayer Advocate's Office provides an avenue for the successful resolution of taxpayer problems that have not been resolved through normal channels.
 Hardships claims, offers-in-compromises and taxpayer complaints are also researched and resolved through the advocacy program.
 The advocate brings about resolution as a final resource for the taxpayer.

 Through the use of media, educational and outreach programs, the Public Relations division helps to familiarize taxpayers with new legislative and administrative changes.
-The division also works on internal education for Department employees so that they can help you efficiently and effectively.
+The division also works on internal education for department employees so that they can help you efficiently and effectively.

-The Department provides notices (billings) when taxes are due.
+The department provides notices (billings) when taxes are due.

-You have the right to protest a liability, with a few execptions.
+You have the right to protest a liability, with a few exceptions.
 All protests must be in writing and received within the 60-day protest period.
-If you protest a liability, the Department may conduct a hearing on that case.
+If you protest a liability, the department may conduct a hearing on that case.
 You are entitled to be represented at your hearing when your case is presented.
 A decision will be made within 60 days, unless you are notified that additional time is required.

-For more information about the Department’s collection process, click here.
+For more information about the department’s collection process, click here.